xEreax/Sound-Travel/README.md

 - Based on public locations at a university campus

-- Components contained within the Resources Folder are made or edited by Edwina Asumang.
+- Components contained within the Resources Folder are made by Edwina Asumang.